bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 ![UA](https://s3-ap-southeast-2.amazonaws.com/full-stack-frameworks/ua.PNG)

-The unicorn attractor is a modern startup venture.
+The unicorn attractor is a modern start-up venture.
-The business model for this app centers loosely around the idea of an online, open source community contributing capital and ideas to its development.
+The business model for this app centres around the idea of an online, open source community contributing capital and ideas to its development.
 The unicorn attractor offers software development services and bug fixes for free, but a small fee from any user requesting an additional feature on the site.
 The applications primary means of collecting user information is in the form of issue/work tickets, not too dissimilar to what you might find in a modern CRM.
 Each ticket displays one of three different status'; assigned, in progress or completed.